Volkswagen Scirocco: First generation (1974)

-The Scirocco GTi entered production in the summer of 1976, while the later cult Golf GTI wasn't unveiled until the autumn of the same year.
+The Scirocco GTi entered production in the summer of 1976, while the later cult Golf GTI was not unveiled until the autumn of the same year.
 Its high-revving, 81 kW 1.6-litre engine featured mechanical fuel injection, 175/70HR13 tires on 5.5Jx13 wheels, a larger duckbill style front spoiler, a red frame for the grille, and the standard car's solid front brake discs were replaced with 239 mm ventilated discs.
 Anti-roll bars were also fitted front and rear.